 The water bottle refill will be cleaned and sanitized on a regular basis.

 Water bottles must not be shared with any other individuals.

 Food service will be provided.

-Students will be permitted to remove their masks while eating and spaced 6′ apart.
+Students will be permitted to remove their masks while eating.

 The District will encourage frequent and proper hand-washing.
 The District has ensured the availability of supplies, such as soap and paper towels, hand sanitizer, etc., in all classrooms and in common areas of the building.

 Hand-washing with soap and water is always recommended, but where this is not feasible or readily accessible, the use of hand sanitizer with at least 60% alcohol may be used.
 Hands should be washed often with soap and water for 20 seconds.

 It is recommended that hand hygiene is performed upon arrival to and departure from school; after blowing one’s nose, coughing, or sneezing; following restroom use; before/after routine care for another person, such as a child; after contact with a person who is sick; upon return from the playground/physical education; and following glove removal.